bottomshorter/OriginTrail-Node-Watch/README.md

 	-execute the following: cd Desktop

 1.)
-Clone the repo and navigate into the folder and to install dependencies type in cmd:
+Once you are navigated to the Desktop, clone the repo and navigate into the folder and to install dependencies type in cmd:

 	git clone https://github.com/bottomshorter/OriginTrail-Node-Watch.git